-An assignment of rights involves the sale of intellectual property assets (IP) to another person or company.
-This can be quite a viable strategy if you intend to receive the amount corresponding to the total value of your IP asset instead of a royalty system that may involve lower payments during a longer period of time.
+An assignment of rights involves the sale of Intellectual Property assets to another person or company.
+This can be quite a viable strategy if you intend to receive the amount corresponding to the total value of your Intellectual Property asset instead of a royalty system that may involve lower payments during a longer period of time.

-Inventa International is highly qualified to represent and defend your interests when it comes to assign your IP rights.
+Inventa International is highly qualified to represent and defend your interests when it comes to assign your Intellectual Property rights.

 Inventa International provides a team specialized in the sale and licensing of IP, able to provide you with a full follow up service throughout the process.
 Thus, if you wish to proceed with a sale or license agreement, you should take into account the following steps: